-The Iowa Black Alumni Association promotes the general mission and purposes of the University of Iowa.
-It strives to acknowledge and recognize black students and alumni for their achievement and service, while fostering their career and educational opportunities and enhancing their social and economic conditions of prospective, current, and former black students of the University of Iowa.
-Members will receive e-newsletter updates and will be invited to participate in regional events and reunions.
+The Iowa Black Alumni Association (IBAA) promotes the general mission of the University of Iowa.
+It strives to recognize Black students and alumni for their achievement and service, foster their career and educational opportunities, and enhance the social and economic conditions of prospective, current, and former Black students.
+Members receive e-newsletters and invitations to participate in regional events and reunions.

-In 1963, a group of Iowa alumni and friends gathered at an informal picnic at the Rockford, Illinois, home of the late McKinley "Deacon" Davis.
+In 1963, a group of Iowa alumni and friends gathered at an informal picnic at the Rockford, Illinois, home of the late McKinley "Deacon" Davis (55BA).
 The group agreed to organize on a more formal basis and became known as the Iowa Black Alumni Association (IBAA).
-Today, the IBAA has grown to active membership of more than 300 individuals.
+Today, the IBAA has grown to an active membership of more than 300 people.

-Our Hall of Honor and scholarship fund are two major projects supported by the University of Iowa Center for Advancement and the UI administration.
+The Hall of Honor and scholarship fund are two major IBAA projects supported by the University of Iowa Center for Advancement and University of Iowa administration.

-Sign up for updates so you can stay in touch with fellow Hawkeyes and former classmates or share your updated contact information to make sure you are included in upcoming newsletters and emails.
-Sign up now
+Sign up for updates to stay in touch with fellow Hawkeyes, or share your updated contact information so you never miss an upcoming newsletter or email.